obust/Pandas-Tutorial/README.md

 # Pandas
-An overview of Pandas - Data Exploration Analysis
+An overview of Pandas - Python Library for Data Exploration